Bombardier Learjet 85, Canada

-The Learjet 85 development program by Bombardier Aerospace commenced in October 2007.
+The Learjet 85 development programme by Bombardier Aerospace commenced in October 2007.
 The Learjet 85 has featured between the mid-size and the super mid-size sections.
 It will be the first Bombardier Aerospace jet to have an all-composite structure and will also be the first world-class all-composite structure jet planned for type certification under FAR (Federal Aviation Regulations) Part 25.

 Bombardier initially selected Grob Aerospace to help to formulate the structure and construct the first three prototypes for the program but later Bombardier terminated the program as Grob Aerospace became bankrupt in late 2008.
 Bombardier later took over the responsibility for the elaborated design and construction of all the main and secondary structures for the Learjet 85 prototypes.